 Go in search of cetaceans on a whale-watching trip from Reykjavik, Akureyri, or Isafjordur, where you might see beaked, humpback, minke, killer, or pilot whales.
 For the best whale spotting, pack binoculars and a camera with a good lens—you might even capture them breaching and tail-slapping the water.

-If you’re looking to learn more about these magnificent mammals, visit the Whales of Iceland museum in Reykjavik or the Whale Museum in Husavik, near Akureyri, where life-size models and skeletons are on display.
+If you’re visiting Iceland and looking to learn more about these magnificent mammals, stop by the Whales of Iceland museum in Reykjavik.
+At the Whale Museum in Husavik, near Akureyri, life-size models and skeletons are on display.

 Thingvellir National Park